 Grupo dos Empregadores (Grupo I) - Related News

-The list of new work appointments for January 2020 and the most recent list of ongoing EESC work are available for download in the attachments below.
+The list of new work appointments for December 2021 and the most recent list of ongoing EESC work are available for download in the attachments below.

 So, what is the Europe we dream of?